Vladimir Karamazov: Television

 Vladimir Karamazov appears for a first time in a TV series in 2002 in the Bulgarian adaptation of Un gars, une fille (She and He) (Season 1 - 4) on bTV (as Dany).

 In 2006 he is the host of a tourist TV show ”Without Luggage“ on TV7.

 In 2007-2021 Karamazov is the host of five seasons of the Bulgarian edition of Survivor BG on bTV - Survivor BG: Expedition Robinson, Survivor BG: Pearl Islands, Survivor Bulgaria 4, Survivor 5 - Cambodia and Survivor 6 - The Hidden Idol.

 In 2013 he plays Panto Valchev in the TV series ”The Tree of Life“ (Season 1 - 2) on TV7.
 He also plays Stanimir Kisiov in the TV series ”Fourth Power” (Season 1) on BNT 1.

 In 2015 Vladimir Karamazov is the host of the television game "Bingo Millions"/"Lottery Bulgaria" on bTV.

 In 2019 Vladimir Karamazov plays the lead character Philip Chanov in the TV series "Devil's Throat" (Season 1) on NOVA TV.

-In 2018-2020 Karamazov plays Hristo Karagyozov in the TV series "Stolen Life" (Season 6 - 9) on NOVA TV.
+In 2018-2020 Karamazov plays Hristo Karagyozov in the TV series "Stolen Life" (season 6–9) on NOVA TV.

+In 2025, Karamazov became the host of the Bulgarian version of the Dutch reality game show Traitors: Igra na predateli (De Verraders).